 Lightroom is a new exhibition space open seven days, located over four storeys on Lewis Cubitt Square, nestled between Central St Martin’s and Coal Drops Yard.

-The first major show at Lightroom: David Hockney; BiGGER and CLOSER opens in February 2023 and runs until June 2023 with tickets starting from £25.
+The first major show at Lightroom: David Hockney; BiGGER and CLOSER opened in February 2023 and now runs until 1 October 2023 (extended from June 2023) with tickets costing from £25.

 The new Hockney installation will see projections of his work across the gallery across six themed sections including new and rarely seen before pieces.